nortd/lasersaur/manual/driveboard.md

   - the laser is disabled via the "laser:dis" pin when any of the following happens
     - any limit interlock is open
     - chiller interlock is open
     - any door interlock is open
-- firmware safety functions (LasaurGrbl):
+- firmware safety functions:
   - the controller is put into "stop mode" when any of the following happens:
     - any of the limit interlocks opens
     - serial data contains a '!' character